CMU-TBD/DeepSpeech/README.rst

 Changes and Instructions
 ########################

 We are currently using v0.7.4 of DeepSpeech with a modified scorer which includes vocabulary unique to Carnegie Mellon.
+All the instructions below assume you are running this code on the TBD_Engine.

 Before doing anything you must install the correct dependencies after cloning the repo as follows as follows: